Ferula: Uses

-The Roman spice laserpicium probably came from a species of Ferula, either an extinct one or Ferula tingitana, though other identities have been suggested.
+The Roman spice laserpicium probably came from a species of Ferula, either an extinct one or Ferula tingitana or more recently Ferula drudeana, though other identities have been suggested.
 The Romans called the hollow light rod made from this plant a ferula (compare also fasces, judicial birches).
 Such rods were used for walking sticks, splints, for stirring boiling liquids, and for corporal punishment.

 The gummy resin of many species of Ferula is used for various purposes: